Direcat01/Borderlands-Weapon-DPS-Calculator-JavaScript/README.md

 # Borderlands-Weapon-DPS-Calculator-JavaScript-Edition
-This now has a template to use the math functions to generate the DPS values of Borderlands (TPS/2/3) weapons.
+This now has a template to use the math functions to generate the sustained DPS values of Borderlands (TPS/2/3) weapons.

 ![Image of BLWDPSCalc](screenshot01.png)